Muslimahhh/ML/README.md

 ### 5. Install Dependencies

-Install all required dependencies using the `requirements.txt` file provided in the repository.
-Run the following command:
+With your virtual environment up and running, install all the necessary dependencies from the `requirements.txt` file:

 ```bash
 pip install -r requirements.txt
 ```

+---

 ## **Running the Model**

-After the dependencies are installed, you can run the model.
+Once everything is set up, you're ready to run the model:

-- To **train** the model and get an understanding of how it works, execute:
+- To **train** the model and understand how it works, run this command:

   ```bash
   python train_model.py
   ```

-- To **test** the model and see how it performs, execute:
+- To **test** the model and check out its performance, execute:

   ```bash
   python test_model.py
   ```

+---

 ## **Google Colab Setup**

-To run the project on Google Colab, you can use the following steps:
+If you’d rather run the project on Google Colab, no worries!
+Just follow these steps:

-1. **Open Google Colab**: Go to [Google Colab](https://colab.research.google.com/).
+1. **Open Google Colab**: Head over to [Google Colab](https://colab.research.google.com/).

 2. **Open from GitHub**:
    - Click `File` > `Open notebook`.
-   - Choose the `GitHub` tab and paste the URL of your repository: `https://github.com/your-username/your-repo.git`.
+   - Go to the `GitHub` tab and paste the URL of your repository: `https://github.com/your-username/your-repo.git`.

-3. **Install Dependencies**: Once the notebook is loaded in Google Colab, install the required dependencies by running:
+3. **Install Dependencies**: Once the notebook loads, install the required dependencies by running:

    ```python
    !pip install -r requirements.txt